Tonejs/Tone.js/README.md

 #### Time

 Tone.js abstracts away the AudioContext time.
 Instead of defining all values in seconds, any method which takes time as an argument can accept a number or a string.
 For example `"4n"` is a quarter-note, `"8t"` is an eighth-note triplet, and `"1m"` is one measure.
-These values can even be composed into expressions.

 [Read about Time encodings](https://github.com/Tonejs/Tone.js/wiki/Time).

 # Starting Audio

 Browsers will not play _any_ audio until a user clicks something (like a play button) and the AudioContext has had a chance to start.
-Execute the above example only after a users invokes `resume()` on Tone's context, or simply `Tone.start()`.
+Run your Tone.js code only after calling `Tone.start()` from a event listener which is triggered by a user action such as "click" or "keydown".

 `Tone.start` returns a promise, the audio will be ready only after that promise is resolved.
 Scheduling or playing audio before the AudioContext is running will result in silence or wrong scheduling.